 A cat’s claws are an amazing part of the anatomy which performs a number of important functions.
-Located at the end of each toe, these scythe-shaped appendages are used to help the cat climb trees, balance, gripping prey, defend against attacks from other animals, and assist with grooming and protects the toes (digits).
+Located at the end of each toe, the claws help the cat climb, balance, grip prey, defend against attacks from other animals, and protect the toes (digits).

 The claws are continually growing, with the outermost layer sloughing off every few weeks to make way for a newer, sharper claw.